The Virgin Mary Altar (Marienaltar) by Tilman Riemenschneider in the Herrgottskirche in Creglingen is a popular stop on the Romantic Road in Germany.

 Right Altar — John the Evangelist and St Lucia

-The carver of the late 15th-century altar in the Nuremberg-style on the right is unknown but it was painted by Jakob Mühlholtzer.
+The carver of the late 15th-century altar in the Nuremberg style on the right is unknown but it was painted by Jakob Mühlholtzer.
 It is dedicated to John the Evangelist and St Lucia.
 They and St Ottilia, St Afra, and St Agatha of Catania are presented as colorfully painted carved figures in the central shrine.
-The painting on the outside of the wings is of the annunciation.
+The painting on the outside of the wings is of the Annunciation.

 The predella is all about bread.
 Left Melchizedek brings wine and bread to the armored Abraham while on the right manna rains from heaven in the shape of the hosts (wafers).
-At the center is a wood-carved last supper — not quite to the same standard as Riemenschneider’s disciples.

-The altar is topped by Christ as Man of Sorrows flanked by two angels carrying instruments of his torture — a lance and a sponge on a stick.
+The altar is topped by Christ as Man of Sorrows, flanked by two angels carrying instruments of his torture — a lance and a sponge on a stick.

-Main Altar in the Herrgottskirche in Creglingen
+High Altar in the Herrgottskirche in Creglingen

 At its center is a very expressive crucifixion scene, which in no way attempts to sterilize the cruelty of the event.
-On the side panels are on the left Jesus in the Garden of Gethsemane and the way to Golgotha, and on the right the entombment and the resurrection.
-The high altar is also topped by Christ as Man of Sorrows flanked by two angels with the instruments of torture.
+On the side panels are on the left, Jesus in the Garden of Gethsemane and the way to Golgotha, and on the right, the entombment and the resurrection.

 Left Altar — John the Baptist and St Leonard

 The altar on the left of the choir is dated to around 1460 and attributed to Dutch carvers.
-However, it was mostly painted by Jakob Mühlholzer who dated it as 1496 on the front.
+However, it was mostly painted by Jakob Mühlholzer, who dated it as 1496 on the front.

 This altar is dedicated to John the Baptist and St Leonard, who are portrayed in the predella with the holy deacon.
 Mark the Evangelist is painted left and Matthew right.
 The scenes at the center are the wedding of Mary, the birth of Christ, and the adoration of the magi.
 The presentation in the temple is painted on the right wing.

-The altar is topped by St Sebastian flanked by an archer and a crossbow shot.
+The altar is topped by St Sebastian, flanked by an archer and a crossbow shot.

 Further Sights in the Herrgottskirche in Creglingen

-Much of the stained and painted glass windows are original.
-Some show the shield of the Hohenlohe-Brauneck family that ruled the area at the foundation of the church, e.g. above Maria in the windows of the nave.
-The 15th-century choir stalls have the emblem of Ansbach, which was in control at the time of the Reformation.
+Much of the stained and painted glass windows in the Herrgottskirche are original.
+Some show the shield of the Hohenlohe-Brauneck family that ruled the area at the foundation of the church, e.g., above Maria in the windows of the nave.

 The opening hours of the Herrgottskirche are as follows:

-• April to October, Tuesday to Sunday from 9:15 to 18:00 (closing 18:30 the last two weeks of August)
+- April to October: Tuesday to Sunday from 11:00 to 17:00 (closing 18:30 the last two weeks of August)

-• February, March, November & December, Tuesday to Sunday from 13:00 to 16:00
+- March, November & December: Saturday and Sunday from 13:00 to 16:00

-Admission is €3.50 for adults and €3 for children and students.
-A family ticket is €9.50.
+Admission is €4 for adults and €3.50 for children and students.
+A family ticket is €10.

 Arriving by car, bicycle (it is on the Taubertal cycling route), or on foot are the best options.
 If the Romantic Road bus runs, it usually stops here long enough to see either the Herrgottskirche or the Thimble Museum.
 See also other sights in the Liebliches Taubertal region for stops on the northern parts of the Romantic Road.